The Osborne Family Spectacle of Dancing Lights

 Streets of America at Disney's Hollywood Studios

 Take a stroll down the Streets of America at Disney's Hollywood Studios as the streetlights fade and snowflakes start falling.
 All of the sudden, you are surrounded by millions of lights, dancing in synchronized splendor to a symphony for the senses!
 You'll see twirling carousels, heavenly angels - and even Santa with his reindeer - amidst electrifying holiday music!
 Recently enhanced, this amazing spectacle is a Walt Disney World tradition that makes holiday dreams come true!
-The Osborne Family Spectacle of Dancing Lights takes place from November 8, 2013 to January 5, 2014.

 A Little History